saniagem/todoturtle/README.md

 FEATURES:
 -Random Quote Generator:The website displays random quotes along with its author for the user upon opening the website.The user can generate as many quotes as he likes.
--Feel-good Music:The website has an option for the user to play soothing music alon with the quotes in the first page.
+-Feel-good Music:The website has an option for the user to play soothing music along with the quotes in the first page.
 -Add entries:Users can insert as many activity entries as possible to the log.
 -Check off entries:Users can mark their completed acticities as finished.The website asks for confirmation  and displays a congratulatory message upon confirmation of completion.